Elias Díaz Preview, Player Props: Rockies vs. Braves

 Elias Díaz At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 44th, his on-base percentage ranks 97th, and he is 81st in the league in slugging.
+- Among qualifying hitters, he ranks 43rd in batting average, while his on-base percentage ranks 96th and he is 85th in slugging.

-- In 11.3% of his games this season, he has homered, and 3% of his trips to the plate.

-- Diaz has had at least one RBI in 33.0% of his games this year (38 of 115), with more than one RBI 18 times (15.7%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Diaz has driven home a run in 38 games this season (32.8%), including more than one RBI in 15.5% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 28.7% of his games this year, with more than one run scored in 4.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.